turingschool/portfolios/students/1806-back/abdulla-qudrat/20180919-abdulla-qudrat-m2.md

 # Abdulla Qudrat - M2 Portfolio

 ## Areas of Emphasis
 I aimed to learn how to build a fully functioning website app on my own.
 I wanted to be comfortable working with databases.
 I also wanted to have a solid understanding of how the internet works and how I can navigate building an app with that knowledge.
+I feel like I generally accomplished what I set out to accomplish.
+The area I struggled with is more complex database queries, but I understand that I will get better at that with more practice and time.

 ## Blog Post
 https://medium.com/@aqudrat630/ruby-enumerables-explained-fb94d536db8a

+The blog I wrote was inspired by my lightning talk on Ruby enums.
+I wanted to explain the basic structure in a way that people may understand batter.

 ## ActiveRecord Obstacle Course
 https://github.com/abdullaqudrat/activerecord-obstacle-course

+The AR obstacle course was helpful in making me practice different AR methods.
+Debugging in pry was misleading since it returns an object, not necessarily information I was intending.

 ## Posse Experience
 N/A